mjlyons/cookiecutter-cntnr/README.md

 ## License

 cookiecutter-cntnr is released under the MIT License.
-See License.txt in this repository for full info.
+See `LICENSE` in this repository for full info.